 Eliet Henderson directs Baykeeper's development and communication efforts, managing supporter outreach, funder relationships, online communications, publications, and events.
 She first joined Baykeeper in 2007.
 She previously worked in communications on a statewide initiative campaign and as an events coordinator and program assistant at Equal Justice Works in Washington, D.C.
 She graduated from The University of Texas at Austin with a B.S. in sociology.

 Judy MacLean, Communications Manager

 Judy writes and manages Baykeeper’s communications, including newsletters, website content, annual report, social media, and funder communications.
 Judy joined Baykeeper in 2011.
 She has over 20 years experience writing for environmental, health, and social justice nonprofit organizations, as well as experience as a journalist, author, and editor.
 She holds a B.A. in philosophy from Rice University.
 Photo by Bart Quigley

 415-856-0444 x 112

 Jenna plays a key role in implementing Baykeeper’s individual giving programs, and supports the organization's fundraising and communications goals.
 She joined Baykeeper in 2013.
 Jenna is the former Development & Operations Coordinator with School of the Americas Watch, Washington DC.
 She received her Master’s in Social Service and Master’s in Law & Social Policy from Bryn Mawr College in 2010, and her B.A. in Psychology from Ithaca College in 2008.
-She has been active in the struggle for just immigration reform and has worked with nonprofits along the U.S.-Mexico border, in Southern California, and in Philadelphia.
+Her background is in solidarity work with Latin America and has worked with nonprofits along the U.S.-Mexico border, in Southern California, and in Philadelphia.

 Jeremy Nelson, Finance and Administration Manager